Favorites

 Origin and history

-Camelina as crop plant goes back to the Neolithic times and was already used for oil production by the Celts.
-Since then, it has been used in naturopathy.
-In the last couple of years, camelina oil has become popular again and, thanks to its high content of essential fatty acids, is appreciated as edible oil and skin care oil alike.
+Camelina has been cultivated since the Neolithic period and was used for oil production by the Celts.
+Since then it has been used in naturopathy.
+In recent years, camelina oil has enjoyed a resurgence in popularity and is valued for its high levels of essential fatty acids, both for cooking and skin care.

 Freshly milled camelina oil

-Our camelina oil is freshly pressed every week and bottled in UV-protected bottles within 24 hours.
-After opening, the oil is protected from oxygen through the handy oil dispenser which we attach to every bottle.
-Store the oil in the fridge after opening.
+Our camelina oil is freshly pressed every week and bottled within 24 hours in UV-protected bottles.
+Once opened, the oil is protected from oxygen by the handy oil dispenser we attach to each bottle.
+Once opened, keep the oil in the fridge.

 Camelina oil for cooking

-With its fresh pea-like taste, camelina oil is great in combination with every kind of vegetable.
+With its fresh, pea-like flavour, camelina oil is great with all kinds of vegetables.
 It is ideal for salads and steamed vegetables.
-Similar to flaxseed oil, it enhances potatoes in their skins with curd.
-Because of the high content of omega-3, we recommend not to heat the oil and to use it at moderate temperatures for steaming instead.
+Similar to flaxseed oil, it enhances potatoes in their skins with quark.
+Because of its high omega-3 content, we recommend that you do not heat the oil, but use it at moderate temperatures for steaming.

 Alpha-linolenic acid (ALA) belongs to the group of omega-3 fatty acids.
-ALA contributes to a normal level of cholesterol in the blood.
-Its positive effects set in at a daily intake of 2 g ALA, which corresponds to 1 tablespoon camelina oil at 5 g.
-Enjoy our product as part of a diverse and balanced diet.
+ALA contributes to normal blood cholesterol levels.
+A daily intake of 2g of ALA is recommended, which is equivalent to 1 tablespoon of 5g camelina oil.
+Enjoy our product as part of a varied and balanced diet.

 Camelina oil for skin care

-Due to its mild scent, camelina oil is also popular as skin care oil.
-You can apply it directly to the skin as rich care or add it to your daily skin care products for face and body.
+Because of its mild scent, camelina oil is also popular as a skin care oil.
+You can apply it directly to the skin as a rich treatment, or add it to your daily skin care products for face and body.

 Usage

-Camelia oil is very rich in polyunsaturated fatty acids and therefore is recommended for cooking at low to moderate temperatures.
-It refines salad dressings, dips, curd and yogurt.
-Camelina oil is also suitable for skin care.
-Its high content of omega-3 fatty acids and its mild scent make it an ideal skin care oil that can be applied directly to the skin or combined with other oils or creams.
+Camelia oil is very rich in polyunsaturated fatty acids and is therefore recommended for cooking at low to moderate temperatures.
+It enhances salad dressings, dips, cottage cheese and yoghurt.
+It can also be used for skin care.
+Its high omega-3 content and mild fragrance make it an ideal skin care oil that can be applied directly to the skin or combined with other oils or creams.

 Recipe